-Weiss Ratings uses an insurance company’s financial data to assign a grade
+Weiss Ratings uses an insurance company’s financial data & history to assign a grade

-Weiss Ratings is a financial ratings agency that assesses the financial viability of insurance companies and other institutions.
-Their analysis helps buyers purchase policies from reliable insurance companies in good financial health with a higher chance of long-term solvency.
-The ratings, alongside ratings awarded by Fitch Ratings, Standard & Poor’s (S&P), and Moody’s, help life insurance buyers purchase policies from reliable and financially secure insurance companies.
+Weiss Ratings is a financial rating agency that assesses the financial viability of insurance companies and other institutions.
+Its analysis helps buyers purchase policies from trustworthy insurance companies in good financial health with a higher chance of long-term solvency (ability to pay off debt).
+Weiss Ratings can be used alongside ratings awarded by Fitch Ratings, Standard & Poor’s (S&P), and Moody’s, when deciding between insurance companies.

 Weiss provides two different types of ratings: investment ratings, which don’t apply to insurance companies, and safety ratings, which do.
-The latter provides information that is similar to a credit report.
-The higher the grade an insurance company is awarded, the likelier it is that they will remain in good financial standing during an economic downturn.
+Safety ratings provide information similar to a credit report, showing financial dependability and payment history.
+The higher the grade an insurance company is awarded, the more likely it is to remain in good financial standing during an economic downturn.

 All of the data is consolidated into separate indexes to designate a final rating.
 These indexes analyze the following:

-If an insurance company receives a weak rating on any of the above indexes, it will impact their overall score and they’ll receive a lower grade.
-Likewise, if an insurance company receives strong ratings across the board, they’ll get a higher grade.
+If an insurance company receives a lower or higher rating on any of the above indexes, it will impact its overall score.

 Weiss assigns an insurance company’s safety ratings on a grading scale, rating from A to F. A being the highest possible rating, and F being the lowest.
 Occasionally, Weiss will assign an insurance company a U (unrated) grade if they have not been evaluated by Weiss.
 Ratings can also receive a plus sign or minus sign to indicate they are in an upper or lower tier.